GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.22.1.1 on November 30, 2017 =

+* Fixed: When displaying Email fields, PHP warning about `StandalonePHPEnkoder.php`

 = 1.22.1 on November 29, 2017 =

 * Moved "Custom Content" field to top of field picker, in what Rafael calls the "Best idea of 2017 🏆"